Measurements of the electron neutrino-argon differential cross section without pions in the final state in MicroBooNE: Methods and inputs

 \subsection{Simulation and reconstruction}

 Three major elements of the analysis that require modeling are the flux, the cross sections, and the detector response.
 These allow us to produce a predicted number of signal events in the experiment.
-The flux is estimated using tools from the MiniBooNE experiment \cite{MiniBooNEFlux} adapted to the MicroBooNE location since the same beam is used by both experiments.\\
+The flux is estimated using tools from the MiniBooNE experiment \cite{MiniBooNEFlux,UBBNBFlux} adapted to the MicroBooNE location since the same beam is used by both experiments.\\

 The neutrino interaction model uses a custom MicroBooNE tune~\cite{TuneUB} of the G18\_10a\_02\_11a model in GENIE v3.0.6~\cite{GENIE,Geniev3}.
 This model uses a local Fermi Gas (LFG) nucleon momentum distribution within the argon target \cite{LFG}, and the Valencia charged current (CC) Quasi-Elastic (QE) \cite{CCNieves} and CC meson exchange current (MEC) \cite{2p2hNieves} models.
 It also uses the Kuzmin-Lyubushkin-Naumov Berger-Sehgal (BS) resonant (RES) model \cite{4MomMiniBooNE,BergerSehgal2007,LepPOL,QuarkRES}, the BS coherent \cite{BSCOH} scattering model, and the Bodek-Yang (BY) deep inelastic scattering (DIS) model~\cite{BYDIS} with the hadronization derived from PYTHIA~\cite{PYTHIA}.
-The tune is a fit of T2K CC0$\pi$ data on carbon to parameters of importance to MicroBooNE and for which theoretical uncertainties are significant.
-These include the CCQE axial mass, the strength of the random phase approximation (RPA) effect and the shape of the CCMEC contribution in the total interaction cross-section.
+The tune is a fit of T2K CC0$\pi$ data on carbon to CCQE and CC2p2h parameters of importance to MicroBooNE and for which theoretical uncertainties are significant.
+There are four: the CCQE axial mass, the strength of the random phase approximation (RPA) effect, and the shape and normalization of the CCMEC contribution in the total interaction cross-section.
+The A scaling from carbon to argon is performed through GENIE, with FSI, binding energy, and medium dependence scaling applied as described in~\cite{TuneUB}.
 This produces a model that agrees with the MicroBooNE muon neutrino data using only external data~\cite{TuneUB}.
 The simulated particles from this model are propagated through the detector using GEANT4 \cite{GEANT4}.
 This simulation and the reconstruction described in the next section are performed through the LArSoft framework \cite{LArSoft}.\\

 As MicroBooNE is a surface detector that relies on the relatively slow drift of electrons, it is essential to correctly predict external sources of charged particles that are inevitable background to neutrino measurements.
 This background is mainly muons produced by cosmic-rays and it is evaluated using data taken while the beam was off and overlaying it with the neutrino interaction prediction from GENIE.
 This provides a reliable, detector-specific prediction of background that directly incorporates noise and other detector effects without relying on modeling. \\